blue-luke/cka-crash-course/exercises/01-rbac/instructions.md

 5. Switch to the context named `johndoe-context`.
 6. Create a new Pod named `nginx` with the image `nginx`.
 What would you expect to happen?
 7. List the Pods in the namespace.
 What would you expect to happen?

+My overview of steps:
+- Authentication is mediated by kube config.
+We can use certificates or gcloud accounts
+- Authenticated users still need authorisation.
+This means roles and role bindings (or their cluster equivalent)